atakan/Complex_Coeff_RKN/README.md

 First, start with creating the coefficients of the commutators in the BCH expansion.
 This will come in handy in a minute.
 You actually do not need to create them, the resultant files are available in this repository.
-Here is how to create them though
+Here is how to create them just in case

      $ python RKNA_BCH_expan_coeffs.py
      $ python RKNB_BCH_expan_coeffs.py